-Designed to host world-standard performances the building will contain all the necessary front of house functions, such as lobbies, cloakrooms, bars, restaurants, and VIP hospitality, as well as the required ancillary functions, such as administration, rehearsal rooms, backstage logistics, dressing and make-up rooms, and wardrobe.
+Designed to host performances of the highest international standards, the Grand Theatre contains all the necessary front-of-house functions, such as lobbies, cloakrooms, bars, restaurants and hospitality, as well as the required ancillary functions, such as administration, rehearsal rooms, backstage logistics, dressing & make-up rooms and wardrobe.